lewiechiu/IdeaArchive/google-interview-experience.md

 I don't want to give generic answers like "Just do a lot of Leetcode and you'll succeed" or things like "Go through CTCI and then Leetcode and then XXX and YYY".
 There are already lots of articles on the internet providing generic content.

+I want to give out something different here.
+I will tell how I prepared with minimal help from others to get into top tech companies.
+One thing I want to stress here,

 > Hard work is a necessity to become good at solving coding interviews, luck is also needed to pass the interview.

 To be fair though, a good amount of leetcode is necessary.
 But after a certain amount, the progress plataus.
 You won't feel the progress as much as when you started to leetcode.
-There are an infinite amount of questions out in the world.
+Just Remember, there are an infinite amount of questions out in the world.
 So, it doesn't make much sense to finish all of the questions.
 The key point to remember is to capture the essence of how each topic will be asked.
 For instance, when asked BFS/DFS questions, look for the loop conditions, how to extend to advanced data structures.

 **Follow the same topic**: A general rule of thumb for preparing tech / coding interviews is to do at least 10 on each of the topics appeared in Leetcode.
 When doing the leetcode questions, make sure you solve the same tag / categories all at once.
 This will get you a feeling of how the questions may evolve.